Milby High School: Athletics

 Historically, the player on the football team considered to be the most valuable would receive the Looney Trophy.
 Mike Vance, author of Houston's Sporting Life: 1900-1950, described Milam "Mike" Jones, the first football player from Milby to appear in the Texas North-South All-Star Game, as "an early star of Milby football".
 Jones won the Looney Trophy and, as a 12th-grade student, appeared in the 1941 North-South All-Star Game.

 In a period beginning around 1972, and as of 1997 the Milby basketball team was mostly made up of African-Americans.

 By 1998 the school had gained a pep squad with both boys and girls.
 The previous Girls' Booster Club declined due to a decreasing number of students, and ended in 1994.

-By 1998 the Coed Cadettes, a marching group that included only female students, had a small number of students.
+In 1926 the group Coed Cadettes was established.
 Berryhill wrote that it was the "mainstay" of Milby when the school first opened.
+It was a marching group and included only female students.
+By 1998 the Coed Cadettes had a small number of students.
+The number of participants of the group, later named the Milby Cadettes, lowered still and the group stopped operations in 2010.
+It was re-established in 2021.
+In 2023 22 students are in the group.